 Details on the university’s vaccination requirement, how to submit documentation, and how to request an exception

-Johns Hopkins has developed guidelines for a gradual resumption of activities with the health and safety of our community at the forefront of our thinking.
+Johns Hopkins has developed guidelines for the resumption of activities with the health and safety of our community at the forefront of our thinking.

 Johns Hopkins University has moved to Phase 3 of its reopening plan and intends to be substantially back to normal this fall.
 Major changes include:

-- Beginning Aug.
-1, COVID-19 vaccination will be required for all faculty, staff, postdoctoral fellows, and undergraduate and graduate students who will be working or studying at a U.S.-based campus or worksite.
+- COVID-19 vaccination is required for all faculty, staff, postdoctoral fellows, and undergraduate and graduate students who will be working or studying at a U.S.-based campus or worksite.
 More information

 - Daily Prodensity health checks are required.
 More information

 - Once-weekly COVID testing is required for all undergrads this fall; twice-weekly testing will be required for all unvaccinated affiliates.
 More information

 - Classes and indoor events with fewer than 50 people are permitted, with capacity restriction exceptions made on a case-by-case basis.
 More information

 - Only essential university-sponsored travel, approved by your division, is permitted.